tbenthompson/cppimport/README.md

 [3]: Calling `cppimport.set_quiet(False)` will result in output that will be helpful in debugging compile errors.
 The default is to make the import process completely silent.

 [4]: If you have a more complex extension that requires adding include directories, multiple source files, or libraries, this project isn't currently useful for you.
+I'd like to change that.
 Let me know if you have suggestions on how to include these features smoothly.

 # cppimport uses the MIT License